 Community School Investigators (CSI) Summer Learning Enrichment Program (SLEP)

-A school-based summer day camp for children in grades one to six.
+CSI-SLEP is a school-based summer day camp for children in grades one to six.
 The program is targeted to specific communities in Winnipeg.
-The program aims to prevent summer learning loss and improve opportunities for children in the summer months.
-The program is coordinated by the Boys and Girls Club of Winnipeg in collaboration with many partners.
-Learn more.
+The program aims to prevent summer learning loss and provide enriching opportunities for children in the summer months.
+The program is coordinated by the Boys and Girls Clubs of Winnipeg, which partners with many other organizations in the community to make the program successful.

 COACH